brucejwardlow/buffsaf-demo/README.md

 To run this version:

 1. Install a python environment.
 (I recommend [Anaconda](https://www.anaconda.com/))
-2. Open anaconda prompt.
+2. Open python prompt.
 3. Install pandas:
     `pip install pandas`
 4. Install streamlit:
     `pip install streamlit`
 5. Run the script:
     `streamlit run buffsaf-demo.py`
 6. See [additional documentation]() for instructions on how to use the program.